Skip nav to main content.

 3 Degrees Of Burns

 Third-degree burns, known as full thickness burns, destroy both layers of skin, which may appear black, brown, white or yellow.
-No pain or soreness is experienced at the burn site because nerve endings are damaged, but the patient may experience Shock – exhibit pale and clammy skin, bluish lips, become weak and less alert.
+No pain or soreness is experienced at the burn site because nerve endings are damaged.
+The patient may experience Shock – exhibit pale and clammy skin, bluish lips, become weak and less alert.

 A 4th-degree burn is potentially life-threatening, as besides destroying skin, the burn also affects bones, muscles, and tendons and may cause Shock.
 The burn site may appear white or charred.
 Ironically, the patient experiences intense pain from the treatment of the burn, not the burn itself, where nerve endings have been killed.

 The pain from 3rd and 4th-degree burns can be quite intense and last a long time.
-It’s difficult to control due to its changing patterns and unique characteristics and pain is particularly pronounced when the burn is treated and the dressings changed.
+It’s difficult to control due to its changing patterns and unique characteristics.
+The Pain is particularly pronounced when the burn is treated and the dressings changed.

 The causes of burns are classified as: